-2. Development
+2. Safeguarding Partnership Development

 - 2.1 The Barking and Dagenham Safeguarding Children Board has already established many of the underpinning principles, priorities and ways of working that support the changes that are required from September 2019.
 Already established to support this are: - a) Agreed strategic priorities that are directly relevant to Barking and Dagenham and fulfil the requirements of the 3 Strategic Partners.
-These were agreed at the LSCB in November 2018 and published in the Annual Report endorsed by the Board in January 2019. - b) Established functioning work groups which provide a basis of ensuring that work is being progressed and afford the current Board challenge and assurance. - c) Established an agreed process for consistent decision making in relation to current requirements for SCRs which provide a firm basis for what will be required considering the changes brought about by Working Together. - d) The 5 fundamental touchstones set out in the Annual Report and below1, and below, against which organisational changes post Working Together should be measured. - e) Published a vibrant Annual Report in January 2019, setting the scene and key principles for Working Together over the next 3 years. - 2.2 The Barking and Dagenham Safeguarding Children Board engaged the support of an external consultant to coordinate support the development of the Safeguarding Partnership Arrangements.
+These were agreed at the LSCB in November 2018 and published in the Annual Report endorsed by the Board in January 2019. - b) Established functioning work groups which provide a basis of ensuring that work is being progressed and afford the current Board challenge and assurance. - c) Established an agreed process for consistent decision making in relation to current requirements for SCRs which provide a firm basis for what will be required considering the changes brought about by Working Together. - d) The 5 fundamental touchstones set out in the Annual Report and below, against which organisational changes post Working Together should be measured. - e) Published a vibrant Annual Report in January 2019, setting the scene and key principles for Working Together over the next 3 years. - 2.2 The Barking and Dagenham Safeguarding Children Board engaged the support of an external consultant to coordinate support the development of the Safeguarding Partnership Arrangements.
 This consultant has previously been the Chair of Safeguarding Boards that were early adopters in implementing these arrangements and is also a member of the new National Child Safeguarding Panel.
-It has been beneficial helpful to have having external experience and ii) Work together well in every locality on all things that may cause children and young people harm.
+It has been beneficial helpful to have having external experience and knowledge in this process. to support discussion at many levels within Barking and Dagenham. - 2.3 At a local level the external consultant led a session as part of the January LSCB Board and the note of those discussions was signed off by the Board in February. - 2.4 When developing the proposed Safeguarding Partnership Arrangements careful consideration was given to how the shared priorities across the Barking and Dagenham, Havering and Redbridge footprint could be met in a more integrated way, whilst maintaining the integrity of local arrangements in each Local Authority area.
+While each of the individual ii) Work together well in every locality on all things that may cause children and young people harm.
 That must include adult behaviour that may cause harm to children.

-1 i) Understand the risks faced by children and young people in Barking and Dagenham iii) Support all staff, volunteers and community leaders in all settings to know what safeguarding means and what is required of them.
+&lt;sup>1 i) Understand the risks faced by children and young people in Barking and Dagenham iii) Support all staff, volunteers and community leaders in all settings to know what safeguarding means and what is required of them.